Meckazin/ChromeKatz/README.md

 ### Build your own
 You may build both projects on Visual Studio with Release or Debug configuration and x64 platform.

 BOF version has been developed with Cobalt Strike's Visual Studio template [bof-vs](https://github.com/Cobalt-Strike/bof-vs).
 This means that Debug configuration for the CookieKatz-BOF will generate an exe instead of the COFF file.
 You can read more about the use of the Visual Studio template [here](https://www.cobaltstrike.com/blog/simplifying-bof-development).
-When rebuilding the BOF after making code changes, use **Clean** command before building to ensure that all changes are included in the build.

 You can compile your own BOF with nmake in **x64 Native Tools Command Prompt for VS 2022**:
 ```text